Puerto Rico Police: Quasi-military

 In 1980, in accordance with Law 26 of 1974, it was described as "a quasi-military" organization of public safety, later to be changed by the "Puerto Rico Police Act" (Act No. 53) of 10 June 1996 as a "Civil Organization" of public safety as those on the US mainland.

 In 1993, governor Pedro Rosselló created a new plan to fight back against crime called Mano Dura Contra el Crimen (or "Strong Hand Against Crime") in which Puerto Rico Police officers were assisted by the Puerto Rico National Guard in everything that involved police work, except police investigations.
 They were better known because of the raids that they made in public housing complexes or "Caseríos" with rapid force and precision and also, the use of military vehicles and tactics.
 This program was put to the test from 1993 to 1996 and in total 48 police officers died in the line of duty.
 It was later activated again in 2004 by the governor Sila María Calderón but not with the same intensity as in the early 1990s.

 Reorganization

 In 2009, Police Superintendent José Figueroa Sancha reorganized the Puerto Rico Police in terms of commanding officers and regional organization.
 Every police zone was changed to have two commanding officers: one in charge of the field operations, and the other in charge of investigations.
-Also, the name was changed from Police Zones to Police Regions.
+The name was changed from Police Zones to Police Regions.
 Also, a new policy of the agency was to get involved in the community.
 Officers must get out of their patrol cars and sometimes patrol on foot in neighborhoods, so they can talk to citizens and socialize, as well as identify the problems that exist in the neighborhood.

-In 2017, then governor Ricardo Rosselló created the Public Security Department with Héctor Pesquera as its head which combined various government agencies under the control of a larger umbrella agency.
+In 2017, Ricardo Rosselló, Governor of Puerto Rico, created the Public Security Department with Héctor Pesquera as its head which combined various government agencies under the control of a larger umbrella agency.